-Paul A. Tavakolian, M.D.Hand, Wrist, and Elbow Orthopedic Surgeon
+Paul A. Tavakolian, M.D.Hand, Wrist and Elbow

 - Hand and Upper Extremity Fellowship

 - University of Arizona/Banner University Medical Center/Mayo Clinic – Hand, Upper Extremity and Microsurgery Fellowship Training Program

 - University of Texas Southwestern Medical Center/Parkland Memorial Hospital